dasari-mohana-zz/Music_Generation_Char_RNN_project/README.md

 output --> Training Data log file with detailed info of Model Architecture and training loss, accuracy at every batch and epochs

+Visualization --> A notebook with Visualizing Training loss and Accuracy over number of Epochs

 ## Usage